Illusion vs. Reality: How’s Your Reality Testing?

 (I’ll save you the time it takes to look it up – autism’s root meaning is “morbid self-absorption.”)

-Sounds awful, but what this really means is that we each have our own version of what is real.
+Sounds awful, but what this really means is that we each have our version of what is real.

-Nobody else can ever enter fully into our reality, and we can never fathom another’s motivation because not only are we incapable of entering their reality, we also layer on our own (mis)perceptions of what the other thinks/feels when we try.
+Nobody else can ever fully enter our reality, and we can never fathom another’s motivation because we cannot enter their reality.

 In fact, the root cause of most miscommunication is a disconnect between external reality and our internal perception of it.